fetchai/agents-tac/docs/sections/registration_phase.rst

 ==================

-In this section, we describe the *registration phase*, where the participant can register their own agent for the competition.
+In this section, we describe the *registration phase*, during which the participant can register their own agent for the competition.

-To do so, the participant must contact the *controller agent* that will be running on the OEF throughout the duration of the competition.
+To do so, the participant must register with the *controller agent* that will be running and be connected to the OEF throughout the duration of the competition.

-At the end of the registration time, the controller generates the game parameters for every participant (that is, the initial holdings and the preferences of goods).
+At the end of the registration time, the controller generates the game parameters for every participant (that is, the initial good holdings and the preferences for the goods).
-Then, the agent can start to negotiate and to submit transaction to the controller agent.
+Then, the agent can start to negotiate and to submit transactions to the controller agent.

 In the following sections, we will explain: